Ernyoke/ervin-szilagyi-static-site/src/articles/terragrunt-for-multi-region-multi-account-deployments.md

 1. [Terramate](https://github.com/terramate-io/terramate): It seems like a good alternative, and I think it could have been a better choice for certain issues we had.
 With Terramate the transition from Terraform might have been easier since Terraform projects can be imported seamlessly.
 Furthermore, we don't have to think right away about how to modularize everything.
 The reason it was not chosen, is that my team was mainly familiar with Terragrunt.
 We had no experience with Terramate, so we decided to play it safely.
 2. [Terraform Stacks](https://www.hashicorp.com/blog/terraform-stacks-explained): at the point of writing this post, it is still not generally available.
 It was not even considered by us back then, since it was in private preview and nobody had access to it.
 It might be a good choice in the future, but for now, it is not something we can use.
-3. Terraform Workspaces: they are a similar approach to having different tfvars files per environment/region, a solution we were extensively using.
+3. [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces): they are a similar approach to having different tfvars files per environment/region, a solution we were extensively using.
 We found that it is not the best choice since it scales poorly if the infrastructure gets bigger and bigger.
 However, If you start a project, I still recommend sticking to workspaces at the beginning and moving to something afterward, when it is needed.
 4. Insert any other tool here: understandably there are many other options out there.
 When making a decision for something that will have to be maintained by multiple people for a living, usually we go with the one tool that has to most support on the internet, it is known by most of the people from the team and generally has a good reputation.

 ## Final Thoughts
 In conclusion, Terragrunt is a powerful tool with many functionalities.
 It is an opinionated way of working with infrastructure.
 It might not be the best choice for everyone.

 Should I use it for my next project?
 It depends.
 If you did not encounter some of the issues that are aimed to be solved by it, then you probably may not want to use it.
 It will add considerable maintenance baggage.
-To quote the Terragrunt author here [source](https://www.reddit.com/r/Terraform/comments/15242e4/comment/jsmoedj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button):
+To quote the Terragrunt author here [[source]](https://www.reddit.com/r/Terraform/comments/15242e4/comment/jsmoedj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button):

 > If you're working on a small project (e.g., a solo project or hobby), none of this matters, and you probably don't need Terragrunt.
 But if you're working at a company that is using Terraform to manage infrastructure for multiple teams and multiple environments, the items above make it hard to create code that is maintainable and understandable, and that's where Terragrunt can be a great option.